 Chase W. Rynd, Hon.
 ASLA

-Prior to his work at the National Building Museum, Mr. Rynd was appointed executive director and CEO of the Tacoma Art Museum in 1993, and to the same position at the Frist Center for the Visual Arts in Nashville, Tennessee in 1998.
+Chase Rynd has served as executive director of the National Building Museum since 2003.
+Prior to his work at the National Building Museum, Rynd was appointed executive director of the Tacoma Art Museum in 1993, and to the same position at the Frist Center for the Visual Arts in Nashville, Tennessee in 1998.

-A former longtime Seattle resident, Rynd was the founder of Equivalents Gallery, which he operated for eight years.
-Appointed by Seattle’s mayor to the Seattle Arts Commission in 1988, Rynd went on to serve two consecutive terms as the Commission’s chairman.
-In 1990, Security Pacific Bank recruited Rynd to develop a public gallery space that would serve the community with a variety of activities and programs designed to enhance the city’s arts environment.
+A former longtime Seattle resident, Rynd was appointed by the mayor to the Seattle Arts Commission in 1988, and served two consecutive terms as the Commission’s chairman.
+In 1990, Security Pacific Bank recruited Rynd to develop a public gallery space that would serve the community with a series of contemporary art exhibitions and programs designed to enhance the city’s arts environment.
 While in Seattle, Rynd served on numerous boards and served as chair of the design committee for St. Mark’s Cathedral.

-A graduate of Georgetown University and active in the museum community, Rynd is a member of the International Council of Museums; American Association of Museums; and Mid-Atlantic Association of Museums.
-He sits on the Boards of the American Friends of Chantilly, France; the Downtown DC BID; Penn Quarter Neighborhood Association; and the Richardson Architecture Center, Buffalo.
-He also is a member of ACE Mentor Program’s National Advisory Board; the ASCE Industry Leaders Council and the vestry of St. John’s Lafayette Square in D.C.
-Rynd resides in Washington, D.C.
+A graduate of Georgetown University and active in the museum community, Rynd is a member of the International Council of Museums and American Alliance of Museums.
+He sits on the Boards of the Association of Architecture Organizations (AAO), American Friends of Chantilly, France; the Downtown DC BID; Penn Quarter Neighborhood Association; and the Havana Heritage Foundation.
+He also is a member of ACE Mentor Program’s National Advisory Board; the ASCE Industry Leaders Council and serves on committees for St. John’s Lafayette Square and the National Cathedral in D.C.